Stay with Me (Erasure song)

-"Stay with Me" is a song by British synthpop duo Erasure, released in September 1995 as the lead single from their self-titled, seventh studio album, Erasure (1995).
+"Stay with Me" is a song by English synth-pop duo Erasure, released in September 1995 by Mute Records as the lead single from their self-titled, seventh studio album, Erasure (1995).
 Written by Vince Clarke and Andy Bell, it is a slow love ballad.
 Starting with simple synth chords from Clarke and subdued vocal from Bell, the song builds to a mid-tempo gospel-influenced conclusion, complete with vocal contributions from the London Community Gospel Choir.
 Like the other two singles from this album, it was edited for its release.
-It was not as successful as prior Erasure singles, reaching number fifteen on the UK Singles Chart, and it did not chart in the United States or Germany.
-In Denmark, it peaked at number 10 while it reached number 13 in Sweden.
+The accompanying music video was directed by Mario Cavalli.
 In an interview with John Marshall from Lincs FM in 2009, Bell stated that "Stay With Me" was one of his favourite Erasure songs.

 The single's B-side, "True Love Wars", is an extension of the Erasure album opener "Intro: Guess I'm Into Feeling".
 Both tracks use the same instrumental track and share several vocal elements, although they are different songs.

+Chart performance

+"Stay with Me" was not as successful as prior Erasure singles, reaching number fifteen on the UK Singles Chart, and it did not chart in the United States or Germany.
+In Denmark and Sweden, it peaked at number 10 and 13, respectively.
+In Czech Republic, it was a top-20 hit and on the Eurochart Hot 100, the single peaked at number 71 on October 7, 1995.